rbonnefille/find-redact-attachments/README.md

 ### Arguments:

-- `--input-dir`: Path to the directory containing attachments.
+- `--input`: Path to the directory containing attachments.

 ## Example